Jonathan Bach is Professor in the Global Studies Program at The New School in New York.

 Research overview

 A common thread across his work is how difficult pasts unsettle and conspire with the present.
-Bach’s books and co-edited volumes examine places out of time, and things out of place — from the awkward afterlife of socialism in re-united Germany in What Remains, to the vexed persistence of the rural in China’s urbanization in Learning from Shenzhen, to the permutations of socialist high modernity across today’s “Global East” in Re-centering the City, to the search for “normalcy” after German reunification in Between Sovereignty and Integration.
-Current research examines colonial reckoning in contemporary Germany.
+Bach’s books and co-edited volumes examine places out of time and things out of place, from the awkward afterlife of socialism in re-united Germany in What Remains to the vexed persistence of the rural amidst China’s urbanization in Learning from Shenzhen, from the permutations of socialist high modernity across today’s “Global East” in Re-centering the City to the search for “normalcy” after German reunification in Between Sovereignty and Integration.

 Bio